Microsoft-community/Community-website/wiki/Installing-drivers-and-fix-them.md

 ::: tip Note
 Note: During the installation process, you may be asked to enter a licence key.
 If you don't have one, you can click Skip or "I don't have a product key" and Windows will automatically reactivate later.
 If you were previously signed in with a Microsoft account, you may need to sign in with the same account again.
 :::

- If you were previously signed in with a Microsoft account, you may need to sign in with the same account again